How To Diagnose And Treat Internal Parasites In Fish

 Maintaining A Quarantine Tank

 If you have done much research into the aquarium hobby online, you have inevitably seen mentions of the “quarantine tank.”
-This is the concept of keeping a separate isolation tank for new fish or for treating individual fish of a disease to prevent it from spreading to other tank mates.
+This is the concept of keeping a separate isolation tank for new fish or for treating individual fish with a disease to prevent it from spreading to other tank mates.

-These quarantine tanks may seem like overkill for the average home fish keeper, however the low cost and upkeep level of an independent isolation tank is nothing compared to treating an entire established tank for internal parasites in fish, Ich or other common freshwater fish diseases.
+These quarantine tanks may seem like overkill for the average home fish keeper, however, the low cost and upkeep level of an independent isolation tank is nothing compared to treating an entire established tank for internal parasites in fish, Ich, or other common freshwater fish diseases.

 It is generally recommended to quarantine any new fish for at least two weeks before introducing them to your primary aquarium.
-In this time it is vital to observe your new fish for signs of disease, parasites and other health issues.
+In this time it is vital to observe your new fish for signs of disease, parasites, and other health issues.

-If any issues are noticed it is much easier and more cost effective to treat these fish in the smaller isolation tank.
+If any issues are noticed it is much easier and more cost-effective to treat these fish in the smaller isolation tank.
 This is because much less medication can be used to treat the issue, plus other fish are not exposed to medications that they do not need.

 Keep Stable Water Parameters